Love in a Colonised Country

-Bree, my wife, is American.
-We've been a committed couple for 11 years, living together in America for most of that time.
+B, my wife, is American.
+We have been a committed couple for 11 years, living together in America for most of that time.
 In 2017, she visited me in Glasgow three times, a few weeks at a time, amounting to slightly less than six months of that year.
-American citizens are allowed to spend six months of a calendar year in the U.K. without a visa.
+American citizens are allowed to spend six months of a calendar year in the UK without a visa.

 I went to the Glasgow registry office to book the wedding for August 22, 2019.
 No problem.

 B applied for a fiancee visa, and showed copies of the wedding paperwork.
 On June 23, her visa application was denied on the grounds that she had not shown proof that she intended to leave, or that I could financially support her during the time she would be here — even though there was no request for my financial details on the application form, and they did not contact me at all, and B had shown that she had £29,000 in savings.
 Her savings alone, or my salary alone (£24,000 a year) would have been more than enough for us to live on for the six months the fiancee visa would cover.